 When to refinance: Changing the loan term

 This is a long-term wealth-building strategy.
-As an example, on that $300,000 loan we mentioned above, your monthly mortgage payment goes up by about $578, but you pay off your home in half the time.
-And save over $227,000 in interest.
+For example, on that $300,000 mortgage loan we mentioned above, your monthly mortgage payment would increase by about $586, but you pay off your home in half the time.
+And save almost $180,000 in interest.

 And it doesn't have to be from 30 years to 15.
 You might run the numbers on moving from a 30-year loan term to a 20-year term.
 Or, if you're a FIRE (financial independence retire early) advocate, look at going from 30 to 10.

-You might also consider extending the loan term.
+You might also consider extending the loan term under some circumstances.
 Perhaps you want to lower your monthly payment to get some breathing room in your budget.
-Then, you might use the monthly savings to pay off some high-interest debt.
+In this case, you might take your current 30-year loan and refinance it into a new one, spreading your balance out over even more months.
+Then, you might use the monthly savings to pay off some high-interest debt or achieve other financial goals you’re eyeing.

 When to refinance: Tapping the equity in your home

-If current refinance rates are higher than your existing mortgage rate, you might skip a cash-out refi and consider a home equity line of credit or home equity loan instead.
-Since HELOCs and HELs are second mortgages, you don't lose the lower interest rate of your existing loan.
+Keep in mind that if current refinance rates are higher than your existing mortgage rate, you might skip a cash-out refi and consider a home equity line of credit or home equity loan instead.
+Since HELOCs and HELs are second mortgages you take out in addition to your main mortgage, you wouldn't lose the lower interest rate on your existing loan as you would with a refinance.

 When to refinance: Eliminating mortgage insurance